What is TFL – Tensor Fasciae Latae pain, injury and tightness?

 Step 1 – Rest

 The bad news as a runner suffering from tensor fasciae latae pain (tfl injury) is that you’re going to need to rest up.
 This is step number one in how to treat TFL pain, you need to make sure that this small muscle doesn’t continue to be overused, which can cause further injury.
+There are also running accessories out there that can help release this muscle (mentioned above).

 Step 2 – Sleep with a pillow between your legs.